 People read websites very differently to how they read newspapers, watch television or listen to radio.
 For a start, they read 25% slower than they do with print – this is because computer screens have a much lower resolution than print: 72 dots in every square inch compared to around 150-300 in newspapers and magazines (this may change, but usage patterns are likely to stay the same for some time yet).

-As a result, you need to communicate your story more succinctly than you would in print.
+As a result, you need to communicate your story in less time than you would in print.
 You need to develop brevity.
 Continue reading